maghiel/domotipi/README.md

 Take a Pi, Home Assistant, a cheap LED strip and your soldering iron, create a config file or a new class, and done.

-Instead of taking the eas path of creating an MQTT device through configuration in Home Assistant, I want my devices to be automatically discovered and ready to use.
+Instead of taking the easy path of creating an MQTT device through configuration in Home Assistant, I want my devices to be automatically discovered and ready to use.
 Thus, reinventing the wheel.

 # Installation